virtual-kubelet/systemk/README.md

 The primary group will be found by systemk and both a `User` and `Group` will be injected into the unit file.
 The files created on disk for the configMap/secrets/emptyDir will be made of the same user/group.

-### Restricting mount points

-You can restrict the allowed mounts points for the pod's volumes.
-By default mounts under "/var" are allowed, but this can be changed via the `--dir` or `-d` flag.

 ### Running Without Root Permissions